UCRajkumar/ecSeg/README.md

 ```

 ## Installation
-This platform was built using Python 3.6.7 and requires a modern processor with support for AVX instructions.
+This platform requires a modern processor with support for AVX instructions.
+Please use python 3.5.

 To download project dependencies, execute the following commands from a terminal: